Visited People’s Park Complex rooftop, for the purpose of more Chinese New Year festivities photos. Which I mentioned in a previous post.

 There are two ways to reach it.
 The easier way is to use the lifts located at the front entrance of People’s Park Complex.
 This is NOT the main entrance with the food stores and MRT station entrance.
 This is the smaller one facing Eu Tong Sen Street and Chinatown.
 Take the lift to the fifth floor.
 Next to the lift, to your right as you step out, is a staircase.
 Climb one floor and you are on the rooftop.

-The Chinese New Year market photo sweet spot, by the way, is to the left of this staircase, upon exiting from it.
-You have to, hmm, step over some fittings.
+The Chinese New Year market photo sweet spot, by the way, is to the left of this staircase.
+You have to, mmm, step over a few air-conditioning fittings.

 Alternatively, you could use the cargo lift.
 This is located at the rear of the complex, near to the hawker centre.
 Again, go to the fifth floor and you wouldn’t miss the staircase next to it.
 Climb one floor and you’re at the rooftop.
 However, I wouldn’t recommend this route.
 If only because the lift is rather, how should I put it, gritty.